SteveShaffer/gitten/README.md

 > - Do research on if there's any standards around sharing GitHub credentials through dotfiles
 > - Provide a mechanism to interactively collect the necessary credential information and store it (i.e. by asking the user for their username and password once)

+## Local Development

+1. Install node v12
+1. `npm install`

 ## Testing

-`yarn test` will run a happy-path script that tries out all the commands.
+`npm run test` will run a happy-path script that tries out all the commands.
 It assumes you have git properly configured on the machine.
 There's no assertions or anything so it's possible for it to run without failure and still be executing incorrectly.
 Right now it's just a safety net for me as I'm hacking away.